Perceive-Software-Solutions/Pollar-Scripts/README.md

 Scripts are grouped into folders of similar relavent scripts

 Current scripts:
+- Bash:
   - Exporting MongoDB to JSON

+- Nodejs
+  - MongoDB to MySQL